Lacoz/middy-odata-v4/examples/README.md

 **Perfect for**: Production applications, complex data models, learning advanced features

+## Data Source Integration Example

+**Location**: `data-sources/`

+Scenarios demonstrated:
+- Wrapping a DynamoDB table that does not speak OData and projecting it through the middleware
+- Hydrating an entity set from a plain JSON HTTP service
+- Validating and forwarding query options to an upstream OData-compliant API

+**Perfect for**: Real back-end integrations, bridging legacy APIs, understanding how to reuse parsed query options

 ## Getting Started

 1. Choose an example that matches your needs